 Oracle PL/SQL supplied packages that do not modify system metadata but may modify user data are supported by SQL Apply, as long as the modified data belongs to the supported data types listed in Section C.1.1.
-Examples of such packages are DBMS LOB, DBMS_SQL, and DBMS_TRANSACTION.
+Examples of such packages are DBMS\LOB, DBMS\SQL, and DBMS\TRANSACTION.

-Data Guard logical standby supports replication of actions performed through the following two packages: DBMS_RLS and DBMS_FGA.
+Data Guard logical standby supports replication of actions performed through the following packages: DBMS\RLS, DBMS\FGA, and DBMS\REDEFINITION.

-C.8.2 Unsupported PL/SQL Supplied Packages
+C.9.2 Unsupported PL/SQL Supplied Packages

 Oracle PL/SQL supplied packages that modify system metadata typically are not supported by SQL Apply, and therefore their effects are not visible on the logical standby database.
-Examples of such packages are DBMS_JAVA, DBMS_REGISTRY, DBMS_ALERT, DBMS_SPACE_ADMIN, DBMS_REFRESH, DBMS_REDEFINITION, and DBMS_AQ.
+Examples of such packages are DBMS\JAVA, DBMS\REGISTRY, DBMS\ALERT, DBMS\SPACE\ADMIN, DBMS\REFRESH, and DBMS\AQ.

-Specific support for DBMS_JOB has been provided.
-Job execution is suspended on a logical standby database and jobs cannot be scheduled directly on the standby database.
-However, jobs submitted on the primary database are replicated in the standby database.
+Specific support for DBMS\JOB has been provided.
+Jobs created on the primary database are replicated on the standby database, but will not be run as long as the standby maintains its standby role.
 In the event of a switchover or failover, jobs scheduled on the original primary database will automatically begin running on the new primary database.